freedomofpress/encryption-works/encryption_works.md

-# Encryption Works: How to Protect Your Privacy in the Age of NSA Surveillance
+# Encryption Works: A Guide to Protecting Your Privacy for Journalists, Sources, and Everyone Else

 <style>
 div#out-of-date {